Opposition to World War I: New Zealand

-In other Allied European countries
+France

 Russia

 In Russia, opposition to the war was originally led by both Marxists and pacifist Tolstoyans under the leadership of Valentin Bulgakov.
-Bulgakov's first reaction to the outbreak of war was the appeal "Wake up, all people are brothers!" which he composed on September 28, 1914.
+Bulgakov's first reaction to the outbreak of war was the appeal "Wake up, all people are brothers!" which he composed on 28 September 1914.

 "Our enemies are - not the Germans, and - not Russians or Frenchmen.
 The common enemy of us all, no matter what nationality to which we belong - is the beast within us.
 Nowhere is this truth so clearly confirmed, as now, when, intoxicated, and excessively proud of their false science, their foreign culture and their civilization of the machine, people of the 20th century have suddenly realized the true stage of its development: this step is no higher than that which our ancestors were at in the days of Attila and Genghis Khan.
-It is infinitely sad to know that two thousand years of Christianity have passed almost without a trace upon the people.".

-In October, Bulgakov continued circulating the appeal, collecting signatures and posting copies which were confiscated by the Tsarist secret police, or Okhrana.
-On October 28 Bulgakov was arrested together with 27 signatories of the appeal.
+It is infinitely sad to know that two thousand years of Christianity have passed almost without a trace upon the people.".In October, Bulgakov continued circulating the appeal, collecting signatures and posting copies which were confiscated by the Tsarist secret police, or Okhrana.
+On 28 October, Bulgakov was arrested together with 27 signatories of the appeal.
 In November and December 1915, most defendants were released from custody on bail.
-A trial took place on April 1, 1916 and the defendants were acquitted.
+A trial took place on 1 April 1916 and the defendants were acquitted.
 As Russia's involvement in the war continued anyway, soldiers began to establish their own revolutionary tribunals and began to execute officers en masse.
 After the October Revolution of 1917, Lenin's Bolsheviks called for unilateral armistice, but the other combatants refused, determined to fight until the bitter end.
 The Bolsheviks agreed a peace treaty with Imperial Germany, the Treaty of Brest-Litovsk, despite its harsh conditions.
 They also published the secret treaties between Russia and the Western Allies, hoping that the revelation of Allied plans for a vengeful peace would encourage international opposition to the war.